Analyzing Finance of America Companies (FOA) & The Competition

 Profitability

-This table compares Finance of America Companies and its competitors’ net margins, return on equity and return on assets.
+This table compares Finance of America Companies and its rivals’ net margins, return on equity and return on assets.

 |Net Margins